mit212/lab1_2024/README.md

 You can download it here: https://git-scm.com/downloads.

-In order to clone a repository using the command line through SSH, you need to set up SSH keys.
+In order to clone a repository using the command line through SSH, you need to set up SSH keys:

-Generate a new SSH key using the following instructions: [Generating a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
+1. Generate a new SSH key using the following instructions: [Generating a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).

-Add the SSH key to the ssh-agent using the following instructions: [Adding your SSH key to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent).
+2. Add the SSH key to the ssh-agent using the following instructions: [Adding your SSH key to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent).

-Add the SSH key to the GitHub account using the following instructions: [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+3. Add the SSH key to the GitHub account using the following instructions: [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 ### 1.4 PlatformIO